Academic & Need-Based Resources

 - Attend OSU Career Events to explore jobs, shadowing, and internship opportunities

 Did you know the CoF has a Discord server?
 Our Discord has a variety of channels that can help you connect with fellow CoF students in your major, your class level, or even a place to share fun pictures of your pet or find out about club activities!
 You can find study groups, ask questions about assignments or just enjoy some mindless chat about nothing in particular.
 Want to check it out?
-Use this link or contact us to join the CoF server and get connected.
+Contact us to join the CoF server and get connected.

 Rootstock Food Pantry

-Students experiencing food insecurity are invited to visit the College of Forestry Rootstock Food Pantry, located on the first floor of Peavy Forest Science Center across from the elevator near the Student Services Office.
+Students experiencing food insecurity are invited to visit the College of Forestry Rootstock Food Pantry, located in PFSC 168 (across from the elevator; near the Student Services Office).
 The pantry is stocked with a number of items and can be visited as often as needed.

 Students are also welcome to visit the OSU Basic Needs Center for additional resources and help signing up for SNAP benefits.